ArtursTorsters/LactafarmaApi/LactafarmaAPI/LactafarmaAPI/src/LactafarmaAPI/wwwroot/lib/jquery-validation/CONTRIBUTING.md

 1. Make sure the problem you're addressing is reproducible.
 Use jsbin.com or jsfiddle.net to provide a test page.
 2. Follow the [jQuery style guide](http://contribute.jquery.com/style-guides/js)
-3. Add or update unit tests along with your patch.
+3. Add or update unit tests astring with your patch.
 Run the unit tests in at least one browser (see below).
 4. Run `grunt` (see below) to check for linting and a few other issues.
 5. Describe the change in your commit message and reference the ticket, like this: "Demos: Fixed delegate bug for dynamic-totals demo.
 Fixes #51".
 If you're adding a new localization file, use something like this: "Localization: Added croatian (HR) localization"